netboxlabs/console-docs/docs/cloud-connectivity/which-connectivity-option.md

-This is a question commonly asked by NetBox Cloud customers, and although in the majority of cases **Internet Delivery (Single Region)** is the most appropriate, there are some general recommendations based on your requirements:
+This is a question commonly asked by NetBox Cloud customers, and although in the majority of cases [Internet Delivery (Single Region)](../cloud-connectivity/internet-delivery.md) is the most appropriate, there are some general recommendations depending on your use case:

 ## Recommendations By Use Case
 | Use Case                            | Recommendation                          | Reason                                                                                 |